Canon 5D Mark IV vs Leica M Typ 240

 It is notable that the 5D Mark IV has a microphone port, which is missing on the M Typ 240.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
-In contrast, the M Typ 240 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the M Typ 240 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the M Typ 240 was succeeded by the Leica M Typ 262.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 5D Mark IV or the Leica M Typ 240 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 5D Mark IV: